 Federal Pell Grants, Oregon Opportunity Grants, and university scholarships are considered to be part of the student’s financial aid package, even though the Office of Student Financial Aid and Scholarships may not determine eligibility for these programs.

-The office determines the student’s eligibility for and the amount of assistance from the Federal Perkins Loan, the Federal Direct Stafford Loan, the Federal Supplemental Educational Opportunity Grant, the Federal Work-Study program, and the UO Work-Study Program.
+The office determines the student’s eligibility for and the amount of assistance from the Federal Perkins Loan, the Federal Direct Loan, the Federal Supplemental Educational Opportunity Grant, the Federal Work-Study program, and the UO Work-Study Program.

 Financial aid offers are made in accordance with federal regulations and university policies.
 Some awards are tentative if selected for verification and may be revised after a review of federal income tax information.

 Graduate and Law Students